codeigniter4/shield/docs/install.md

 ## Composer Installation

 Installation is done through [Composer](https://getcomposer.org).
 The example assumes you have it installed globally.
-If you have it installed as a phar, or othewise you will need to adjust the way you call composer itself.
+If you have it installed as a phar, or otherwise you will need to adjust the way you call composer itself.

 ```
 > composer require codeigniter4/shield